 Federal Stafford Loan.
 A borrower must be enrolled or accepted for enrollment for at least six semester hours and must be working toward a degree or certificate.
 For 3-hour terms in one semester, loans will not credit to a student's account until total registration equals six hours.
 Loans must be actively accepted in myLipscomb or by written request.
 A federally mandated entrance interview form must also be completed along with a Master Promissory Note.
-Loans will not be credited to accounts until 30 days after classes begin.
+Loans will not be credited to accounts until 30 days after classes begin or when a student begins the sixth credit hour, whichever comes last.

 Federal PLUS.
-This loan is for parents who need funds to help subsidize their child's education.
+This loan is for parents of dependent students who need funds to help subsidize their child's education.
 PLUS loans are also now available to graduate students.
 The PLUS loan requires credit approval by the Department of Education.